This article introduces you to what African Traditional

 not because they really wanted God then or in the future”.
 Consequently, many rejoiced

-to find belief in God already
+to find belief in God already present in culture and

 language.